magomimmo/modern-cljs/doc/tutorial-20.md

 strictly related to a simple observation of the `syntax.cljx` source
 code:

-> `syntax.cljx` does not contain any features annotation and the two
+> `syntax.cljx` does not contain any feature annotation and the two
 > generated `syntax.clj` and `syntax.cljs` files will be identical to
 > it.
 In such a case we say that the source code is *portable* from
 > CLJ to CLJS and viceversa without any intervention.